OrganOx

 Series B in 2013

-Oxford PV is a company based in Oxford, United Kingdom, that specializes in the development and commercialization of thin-film perovskite solar cells.
-Founded in 2010 by Henry Snaith and Kevin Arthur, the company focuses on integrating these solar cells with traditional silicon solar cells, CIGS solar cells, or glass.
-Oxford PV's innovative technology enhances photovoltaic performance by effectively capturing specific parts of the solar spectrum, providing a low-cost, thin-film alternative for renewable energy generation.
-The company's mission supports the global transition to sustainable energy solutions.
+Oxford PV is a company based in Oxford, United Kingdom, founded in 2010 by Henry Snaith and Kevin Arthur.
+It specializes in the development and commercialization of thin-film perovskite solar cells, which are designed to be printed directly onto silicon solar cells, CIGS solar cells, or glass.
+The company's innovative technology enhances photovoltaic performance by efficiently capturing specific parts of the solar spectrum, providing a low-cost and lightweight alternative for energy generation.
+Oxford PV aims to contribute significantly to the growth of renewable energy globally through its advanced solar cell solutions.

-Crysalin Limited, founded in June 2007 in London, focuses on the research and development of crysalin lattice technology, which originated from patented work at Oxford University.
-The company specializes in crysalins, a protein-based nanotechnology that significantly enhances protein structure determination, particularly for challenging macromolecular targets such as membrane proteins and flexible soluble proteins.
-By imposing order on these targets, crysalins enable advanced imaging techniques like X-ray crystallography and electron microscopy to resolve three-dimensional molecular structures that other methods cannot.
-In addition to protein structure determination, Crysalin's technology holds promise for applications in biosensor development and optoelectronics, positioning the company as a key player in the field of biophysical research and nanotechnology.
+Crysalin Limited is a research and development company based in London, United Kingdom, founded in June 2007.
+It specializes in crysalin lattice technology, which has been developed from patented research conducted at the Oxford University Laboratory of Molecular Biophysics since 2002.
+The company's primary focus is on crysalins, a protein-based nanotechnology that significantly enhances protein structure determination, particularly for challenging macromolecular targets such as membrane proteins and flexible soluble proteins.
+By imposing order on these complex structures, crysalins enable advanced imaging techniques like X-ray and electron microscopy to accurately resolve three-dimensional molecular structures.
+In addition to protein structure determination, Crysalin's technology holds potential applications in biosensor development and optoelectronics, expanding its impact in the field of molecular research.

 Diamond Microwave Devices